Integralist/integralist.co.uk/content/posts/post-mortems.md

 What do we believe to be the contributing factors?

+> [!NOTE]
-> Note: there's typically never a single 'root cause'
+> there's typically never a single 'root cause'

 ### Remediation

 What did we do to resolve the incident?

+> [!NOTE]
-> Note: this isn't the same as 'fixing' the problem, which suggests something more long term was put in place.
+> this isn't the same as 'fixing' the problem, which suggests something more long term was put in place.

 e.g.